ritvikmath/jekyll-now/_posts/2017-2-20-Prob_God_Exists.md

 since you being right about the existence/non-existence of a god is a gain while you being wrong about the existence/non-existence of a god is a loss.

-We will also assume that each person has their own personal probability, $ p $, that a god exists:
+We will also assume that each person has their own personal probability, $ p $, that a god exists.
+This is really a measure of your faith in the existence of a god:

 $$
 p = \textrm{Your Personal Probability That a God Exists}